Routing by Reaching: Composition of Pre-trained GFlowNets for Multi-Objective Generation: Synthetic Experiments

 \subsection{Analysis of Approximation Quality}

-As discussed in \cref{sec:analysis}, for non-linear composition operators, the distortion factor $\delta(x)$ is not guaranteed to be constant, potentially introducing deviations from the target distribution.
+As discussed in \cref{sec:analysis}, for nonlinear composition operators, the distortion factor $\delta(x)$ is not guaranteed to be constant, potentially introducing deviations from the target distribution.
 Here, we empirically analyze how $\delta(x)$ behaves in practice.

 To quantify the approximation error, we consider the $L_1$ distance between the induced distribution $p_M(x)$ and the target distribution $p_M^*(x)$: